sky-shift/skyshift/docs/source/cli/exec.rst

 Security and remote execution
 ------------------------------------------

-SkyFlow follows a Role-Based Access Control (RBAC) system, which is detailed in the security section (to be added).
+SkyShift follows a Role-Based Access Control (RBAC) system, which is detailed in the security section (to be added).
 This system ensures that only authorized users can perform actions like `exec`, based on their assigned roles and permissions.